jayhlim-dev/pokedex-revamp-fae36/docs/README.md

-# PokeVee Documentation
+# PokeEon Documentation

-> Comprehensive documentation for the PokeVee Pokemon application
+> Comprehensive documentation for the PokeEon Pokemon application

-Welcome to the PokeVee documentation!
+Welcome to the PokeEon documentation!
 This directory contains detailed documentation about the architecture, components, and systems used in this application.

 ## 📚 Documentation Index